 Thomas is a much sought-after speaker and some of the invitations include the Harkin Institute in Washington DC, the ILO in Geneva, The World Blind Union in Bangkok, The WHO in Sydney, Malaysian Global Innovation and Creativity Centre (MaGIC), APEC in Hanoi, the Bali Democracy Forum, The Nippon Foundation in Yangon, Asian Regional Training Organisation in Cebu and in Yogyakarta, Asia Pacific CBR Convention in KL, and Rotary Clubs in Melbourne, Singapore and Malaysia.

-He is also one of the founding Global Advisors for The Knowledge Pledge, and he sits on the board of the ASEAN Responsible and Inclusive Business Alliance (ARAIBA).
+He is also one of the founding Global Advisors for Knowledge Impact Network, and he sits on the board of the ASEAN Responsible and Inclusive Business Alliance (ARAIBA).

 Joining YPO in 1999, Thomas has been in various leadership positions since 2000.
 He was the Regional Chairman when the Southeast Asia region made it to Best-of-the-Best Regions in 2011.
 Among his many awards in YPO was the Global Impact Award in 2016.
 In 2020, he founded SEA Lestari as the first Social Impact Chapter in YPO.